callistaenterprise/blog-multitenancy/README.md

 docker-compose up -d
 ```

-Close it down with the following command when done, or if you need to recreate the database:
+Close it with the following command when done, or if you need to recreate the database:

 ```
 docker-compose down